jpratt9/john-pratt.com/src/frontend/content/posts/devops-team-structure/index.md

 Absolutely.
 In many ways, small companies and startups have a massive advantage here.
 They don't have decades of ingrained silos, legacy tech, or bureaucratic red tape to fight against.
 Building a collaborative culture from the ground up is just plain easier.

 A small team can often jump straight to a "fully integrated" model, where a handful of people share responsibility for the entire product, from coding to deployment to on-call support.
-The core ideas of DevOps—automation, shared ownership, and tight feedback loops—deliver even more punch when your whole team can fit around one table.
+The core ideas of DevOps - automation, shared ownership, and tight feedback loops - deliver even more punch when your whole team can fit around one table.

 ### Okay, We're In.
 What Are the First Steps?